KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 submitOrder(document.getElementById('order-form-input').value);
    ```
    {% hint style='info' %}
 We are passing the value as a parameter to the `submitOrder` function.
-We can now access the value of the form input in the `submitOrder` using the variable `name`.
+We can now access the value of the form input in the `submitOrder` function body using the variable `name`.
    {% endhint %}

 1. To verify we wired it up correctly, let's alert on the `name` variable.
 Inside the `submitOrder` function, alert on `name`.
 Try testing this out in Chrome to see the alert pop up.